FarPay/ApiDoc/OrdersCapture.md

 Before the payment associated with an order can be captured, the order requires customer information.
 If a customer number already exists, that customer will be associated with the order.
 Otherwise, a new customer will be created.

-The order must be updated with a *“CustomerNumber”* via [Update Order Endpoint (PUT)](https://api.farpay.io/v2/orders).
+The order must be updated with a *“CustomerNumber”* via *Update Order Endpoint*.

 ## Cancelling an order
 Order cancellation is possible only when the order is in the *"New"*, *"PendingCustomerNumber"*, or *"PendingCapture"* statuses.
-This can be done via the [Cancel Order (GET)](https://api.farpay.io/v2/orders/{ordertoken}/cancel) endpoint.
+This can be done via the *Cancel Order Endpoint*.
 If the order is not in one of these statuses, you will receive a Violation Response.

 The cancellation process varies depending on the OrderStatus, but it will trigger a series of actions as described below: